PlatyPete/monster-hunter-wardrobe/README.md

 ## OS Support

-In keeping with version 1 of the app, I will attempt to provide working executables (found in the releases section) for the following five platforms:
+In keeping with version 1 of the app, I will attempt to provide working executables (found in the releases section) for the following five platforms and Linux arm64 (note that Vulkan renderer is required in addition to other requirements):

+- Linux arm64 (untested)
-- Linux 32-bit
+- Linux 32-bit (untested)
-- Linux 64-bit
+- Linux 64-bit (Mint 21.3 Cinnamon tested)
-- Linux Arm64
-- Mac OSX
+- macOS (untested)
-- Windows 32-bit
+- Windows 32-bit (untested)
-- Windows 64-bit
+- Windows 64-bit (10 tested)

+The macOS build should theoretically work on 10.12 Sierra or newer, however I haven't been able to test this.

 No installation required: just download the compressed folder for your system from the Releases page and extract the contents to the folder of your choice.
 Be sure to keep all contents in the same place in order for the application to work properly.
 Your platform may require additional steps for the app to run: see the sections below.